puppetlabs/puppetlabs-docker/README.md

 docker::image { 'base': }
 ```

 The code above is equivalent to running the `docker pull base` command.
-However, it removes the default five minute execution timeout.
+However, it removes the default five-minute execution timeout.

 To include an optional parameter for installing image tags that is the equivalent to running `docker pull -t="precise" ubuntu`, add the following code to the manifest file: